s3rius/FastAPI-template/fastapi_template/template/{{cookiecutter.project_name}}/README.md

 docker-compose -f deploy/docker-compose.yml -f deploy/docker-compose.otlp.yml --project-directory . up
 ```

-This command will start opentelemetry collector and jaeger.
+This command will start OpenTelemetry collector and jaeger.
 After sending a requests you can see traces in jaeger's UI
 at http://localhost:16686/.

 This docker configuration is not supposed to be used in production.
 It's only for demo purpose.

-You can read more about opentelemetry here: https://opentelemetry.io/
+You can read more about OpenTelemetry here: https://opentelemetry.io/
 {%- endif %}

 ## Pre-commit